AdaCore/training_material/courses/spark_for_ada_programmers/5_flow_analysis.rst

 --------------

 * Check that each object read has been initialized
-* Check that code respects data dependency contrats
+* Check that code respects data dependency contracts

   .. code:: Ada